descostesn/tepr/README.md

 The preprocessing pipeline consists of the following steps:

-1. Filtering Gencode annotations to extract "transcript" annotations.
+1. Selecting "transcript" annotations from Gencode.
-2. Distinguishing between protein-coding (MANE_Select) and long non-coding (lncRNA, Ensembl_canonical) transcripts.
+2. Distinguishing protein-coding and long non-coding transcript annotations.
-3. Dividing transcripts into windows of a user-defined size (`windsize`).
+3. Dividing transcripts into windows of a user-defined size.
 4. Processing bedgraph files to retrieve signal values, excluding blacklisted regions, and retaining scores within high-mappability intervals.
-5. Generating a final annotated table incorporating the scores derived from the preceding steps.
+5. Generating a final annotated table incorporating the scores derived from the previous steps.

 The downstream analysis uses the previously generated final table to: